lenticularis39/axpbox/README.md

 # AXPbox Alpha emulator

 AXPbox is a fork of the discontinued es40 emulator.
-It can be used for running any operating system that runs on the Tru64 PALcode (e.g. OpenVMS, Tru64 UNIX, Linux, NetBSD).
+It could theoretically used for running any operating system that runs on the OpenVMS or Tru64 PALcode (e.g. OpenVMS, Tru64 UNIX, Linux, NetBSD), however as of now only OpenVMS works.

 The emulator supports SCSI, IDE, serial ports, Ethernet (using PCAP) and VGA graphics (using SDL).